Cossacks: Etymology

 Max Vasmer's etymological dictionary traces the name to the Tatar Turkic word kazak, kozak, in which cosac meant 'free man' but also 'conqueror'.
 The ethnonym Kazakh is from the same Turkic root.

 In written sources, the name is first attested in the Codex Cumanicus from the 13th century.

-In English, Cossack is first attested in 1590.
+Larysa Pritsak (2024) grouped the earliest references of the word Cossack(s) into three groups: